 Beat butter, sugars, vanilla, and orange oil/extract on Medium speed of electric mixer until creamy.
 Beat in eggs until light and fluffy.

-Mix in flour, baking powder and salt on low speed until well blended.
+Mix in flour, baking soda and salt on low speed until well blended.
 Stir in oats.

 Roll dough into logs about 2″ long by 1/2″ in diameter and place on baking sheet about 2″ apart.